 which worked in parallel.

 First task for each group was to define the Principles for developing Repertoire and the Principles for developing Variants.
-Principles were sent to Integration panel for comments and suggestions and were, also, offered to public unofficial comment.
+Principles were sent to Integration panel for comments and suggestions and were also offered for public unofficial comment.
 Comments from Integration panel were encompassed in final version of Principles.

 During the Repertoire definition phase the Panel reviewed and processed 181 languages with EGIDS level 1 through 4, and 29 languages with EGIDS Level 5, which have more than 1, 000, 000 speakers.
 The processed languages are listed in Appendix B.

-The Latin Generation Panel used MSR as the starting point and after processing 210 languages Latin GP found:
+The Latin Generation Panel used [MSR] as the starting point and after processing 210 languages Latin GP found:

 193 MSR Unicode code points verified